delhombre/binary-converter/README.md

 composer require delhombre/binary-converter
 ```

-Then, interact with OpenAI's API:
+Then, interact with the package:

 ```php
 $converter = BinaryConverter::from(2024);